lsst/mops_daymops/tests/experimentScripts/README.txt

 infiles with some maximum number of first (or perhaps someday last) endpoint images in the files.

+You WILL need the Opsim database as well as the a database of Dias including the obsHistId of each image producing the diaSources.

 First you'll need to break up the tracklets by start image.

-You WILL need the Opsim database as well as the a database of Dias including the obsHistId of each image producing the diaSources.
+This is done with the script binTrackletsByStartImages.py; set the constants at the top of the file to suit your needs.
+Then run it like  this:

+Do that for every output file from findTracklets.

 $ mkdir trackletsByStartImage
 $ for TRACKLETSFILE in *.tracklets.byDiaId
 do
    python $MOPS_HACKS/binTrackletsByStartImage.py trackletsByStartImage
 done

+(NB: I think this only works with the output of C++ linkTracklets.)

+There will be one file created for each ObsHistId of every image with a tracklet "rooted" in that image.
+All tracklets "rooted" in that image will be grouped together.

 You'll then need to make the new data sets for linkTracklets.
 They will be automatically paired with the correct start_t_range in order